Reproduction In Organisms Class 12 NCERT Notes In Detail

 Types of Reproduction

 In this mode of reproduction, a new offspring is produced by the involvement or participation of single parents only.
-They produced offspring are not only identical but are also the exact copies of their parent because in this process a single parent divides itself to reproduce its offspring.
+The produced offsprings are not only identical but are also the exact copies of their parent because in this process a single parent divides itself to reproduce its offspring.

 The different types of asexual reproduction are as follows:

 - Binary fission

 - Vegetative propagation

 - Single-celled organisms, such as Amoeba, Bacteria, Hydras, yeast cells, etc. In which, Amoeba and Bacteria reproduce by binary fission, Hydras, yeast cells reproduce by budding.